cph-cachet/carp.core-kotlin/README.md

 It provides modules to define, deploy, and monitor research studies, and to collect data from multiple devices at multiple locations.

 It is the result of a collaboration between [iMotions](https://imotions.com/) and the [Copenhagen Center for Health Technology (CACHET)](https://www.cachet.dk/).
-Both use CARP Core to implement their respective research platforms: the [iMotions Mobile Research Platform](https://imotions.com/mobile-platform-landing-page-submissions/) and the [CACHET Research Platform (CARP)](https://carp.cachet.dk/).
+Both use CARP Core to implement their respective research platforms: the [iMotions Mobile Research Platform](https://imotions.com/mobile-platform-landing-page-submissions/) and the [Copenhagen Research Platform (CARP)](https://carp.cachet.dk/).
 CARP Core is now maintained fully by iMotions (since 1.0), but [still part of CARP](https://carp.cachet.dk/core/) as an ongoing collaboration.

 Following [domain-driven design](https://en.wikipedia.org/wiki/Domain-driven_design), this project contains all domain models and application services for all CARP subsystems ([depicted below](#architecture)), not having any dependencies on concrete infrastructure.